Privacy Policy

 For any privacy-related questions, data subject access requests, or complaints, please contact us:

-Silux Chat Ltd, Chesterfield, S43 3QE, United Kingdom
+Silux Control UK Ltd T/A Silux Chat, Chesterfield, S43 3QE, United Kingdom

 We may update this Privacy Policy from time to time.
 Where changes are significant, we will notify you by email or by a prominent notice on our website.
 This policy was last updated on 11 May 2026.